omeka/classic-enduser/docs/Content/Files.md

 # Files

 When adding [items](Items.md) to your database, often you will upload one or more files (images, documents, etc.) associated with that item.
 An item can have as many files attached as you wish, or none.
-Omeka Classic does not offer a way to upload files that are not attached to an item (e.g., for logo or branding purposes).
+Omeka Classic does not offer a way to upload files that are not attached to an item, except for some branding files such as a header background or logo file, [depending on the theme configuration settings](../Admin/Appearance/Themes.md#configuring-a-theme).

 ![The Files tab that appears when you are adding an item](../doc_files/filesAdd.png "The Files tab that appears when you are adding an item")